Um…. so this happened.

 Meet Mystic, my gently used secondhand Ashford Traveler.
 She was sitting just so prettily on display near the front entrance of my LYS, Yarns Unlimited, at a price that I wasn’t going to be able to beat online or elsewhere.

 The helpful woman behind the register told me this beauty was once the wheel of one of the spinning instructors that operated out of the store, given up because the owner couldn’t take all of her wheels with her in her recent move to assisted living.
 The story struck a chord with me.
-Not only was I getting a machine that had been kept up by someone who knew what they were doing, but I was getting a piece of someone’s life, a heritable strand now connected me, as the fiber arts have for so many others, with the passions and quietude of women from generations before.
+Not only was I getting a machine that had been kept up by someone who knew what they were doing, but I was getting a piece of someone’s life.

 …what it means to work in love, and to work on love.